 The Doctoral Internship is a full-time, one-year commitment.
-Three interns will be admitted to the Training Program for the 2024-2025 year.
+Three interns will be admitted to the Training Program for the 2026-2027 year.
 The training program follows a clinical practitioner model of professional development.
-Training begins the first Tuesday after Labor Day in September of a given year and ends on the last Friday before Labor Day of the following year.
+For the 2026-2027 training year the internship will begin on Monday, August 31st, 2026 and will end on August 27th, 2027.
 Typically, the interns spend 40 hours per week focused on individual and group interventions, individual and group supervision, and didactics.
 Upon successful completion of the training year, interns will have completed 2000 hours of supervised clinical experience that can be applied towards licensure.